Aaron died of a heart attack.

 I replay Bob’s phone call in my brain often.
 I replay the call I had to make to my parents often.
 I sometimes think about what that scene must have looked like with Aaron on the ground.
 It’s almost like I’m just hovering over him, while he lays there on the bathroom floor.
 I’ve asked Bob not to ever, ever, ever tell me what Aaron was wearing when he died.
 For years, my brother and I were obsessed with what people are wearing during climatic/suspenseful scenes in movies: Elisabeth Shue’s scarf in “Adventures in Babysitting”; Martha Plimpton’s scarf/hoodie in “The Goonies”; Kate Capshaw’s robe in “Temple of Doom”; Kim Basinger’s pink dress in “Nadine.”
 At the end of any mystery novel or horror book we both read, we would dissect the storyline, but there was always talk about what the hero or heroine was wearing.
 And it usually involved something like “Gwen got tore up in the end of that book!
 And yet somehow she had that purse strapped across her torso the entire time.”
 I think it was a weird twin thing that neither of us could understand.

-Not that Aaron was involved in some edge-of-your-seat situation where he was running to stay alive, but knowing about the clothes he wore that morning when he died would scar me tremendously, and I never want to know the answer.
+Not that Aaron was involved in some edge-of-your-seat situation where he was running to stay alive, but knowing about the clothes he wore that morning when he died would scar me, and I never want to know the answer.
+Not that Aaron was involved in some edge-of-your-seat situation where he was running to stay alive, but knowing what clothes he wore that morning when he died would scar me, and I never want to know the answer.